Rubenstein School of Environment and Natural Resources

 Areas of expertise

-ecological and behavioral economics degrowth theory, practice, movement building, the role of spirituality in post-growth transformation
+Ecological and behavioral economics; degrowth theory, practice, and movement building; the roles of spirituality and right livelihoods in postgrowth transformation.

 BIO